mbuckaway/esp32-homekit-garagedoor/README.md

 # ESP32 GarageDoor Controller for HomeKit

-## The Rational

-The first iteration of this controller was a plugin to Homebridge running on a Raspberry PI.
-While an interesting concept, it seemed complete overkill.
-This setup required a complete linux operating system to do one thing: open the garage door.
-Maintaining the linux OS and keeping homebridge up to date became a pain.
-Several times the PI chewed up the SD card after a power failure.
-This was unacceptable for a simple device that should just work.
-Nevermind, a Raspberry PI is a power hungry beast for something that sits idle 99% of the time.
-ESP32's are also much cheaper than a PI.
+## What is it

-Enter the ESP32 dedicated Garage Door controller.
+ESP32 dedicated Garage Door controller.
 When Espressif, created their Homekit SDK for the ESP32, the time was ripe to move the garage door controller to a smaller platform.
 The ESP32 IDF and Homekit SDKs made incorporating homekit functionity into a sample platform easy.
-The first iteration was up and running in an evening.
-After some comparing the Javacript code from the Homebridge plugin to the ESP32 Homekit SDK, it appeared to work largely the same.
-After some work, all the same services that were used on the Homebridge version were working on the ESP32 version.
-Best yet, the ESP never has a SD card to get chewed or an OS to maintain.

 ## How this Works

-There is one oddity with the Espressif homekit implementation - it does not automatically connect to the WIFI network like every other Homekit devices.
-Most homekit devices use Bluetooth to transfer over the WIFI credentials.
-The ESP version does not.
-This means the WIFI creds must either be hard coded into the device or the user must first use the Espressif BLE or SoftAP provisioning app on a iPhone.
-However, this also means that the homekit configuration is much faster as the WIFI network is already setup.
+Because this is based on the open source version the Espressif SDK, it is not possible to automatically transfer the WIFI creds over the HAP connection.
+While auto-provisioning of the WIFI creds can be used it was overkill for the one garage door in my home.
+This module uses my WIFI component to hard code the WIFI creds into the device.
+It then starts up the Homekit SDK and allows the device to be auto-provisioned in the Apple Home App.

 The garage door software uses three GPIO pins on the ESP32:

 - GPIO 26 for the relay
 - GPIO 25 for the close sensor
 - GPIO 27 for the open sensor